 Other types of fats, especially trans fat found in margarine and other processed foods, can increase your risk of health problems like stroke and cardiovascular disease.

-Again, these headlines are overblown.
-Fat, we know, was never the enemy.
-It’s your total caloric intake that matters, and a high-fat diet usually means a high-calorie diet.
+These headlines are overblown.
+Fat was never the enemy.
+It’s your total caloric intake that matters and a high-fat diet usually means a high-calorie diet.

 The headlines have swung from fat is bad to carbs are bad, when in fact, either one is probably okay in moderation, and especially when consumed as part of a varied diet with few processed foods.